Grow basil at home

 Basil is originally native to India, Asia, and Africa.
 There are more than 60 varieties of basil, each has its own distinct flavour.
 However, the sweet basils are the most popular of these.

-How to grow Basil at Home in Queensland
+How to Grow Basil at Home

 Sweet basil is our favourite and we grow a lot of it during the tropical dry season.
 However, we find, that sweet basil does struggle during the hot and humid conditions of a tropical summer.